York Rite: Cryptic Masonry

 Membership in the Council of Royal & Select Masters or the Council of Cryptic Masons is not required for membership in the Knights Templar in some jurisdictions, so it can be skipped.
 In others it is required.
-It is called Cryptic Masonry or the Cryptic Rite because a crypt or underground room figures prominently in the degrees.
+It is called Cryptic Masonry or the Cryptic Rite because a crypt or underground room figures prominently in the legends told in the degrees.